alisw/alibuild/docs/docs/user.md

 be taken from the system.
 If you want to display the full list of dependencies, you may want to use:

-    aliBuild deps O2 --no-system --outgraph graph.pdf
+    aliBuild deps O2 --no-system | dot -Tpdf -o graph.pdf

-Additional useful options for `aliBuild deps` include:

-- `--neat`: Produce a graph with transitive reduction, removing edges that are implied by other paths in the graph.
-This can make complex dependency graphs easier to read.
-- `--outdot FILE`: Keep the intermediate Graphviz dot file in `FILE`.
-Useful if you want to manually modify the graph or generate output in different formats.

-For example, to generate a simplified graph and keep the dot file:
+As usual you can customise the input of dot using `tred` to produce a graph with a transitive reduction:

-    aliBuild deps O2 --neat --outdot graph.dot --outgraph graph.pdf
+    aliBuild deps O2 --no-system | tred | dot -Tpdf -o graph.pdf

 Please run `aliBuild deps --help` for further information.